 Shopify competes with other cloud-based ecommerce platforms and companies such as Volusion, BigCommerce, and Square.
 The company’s Shopify Plus offering also competes with Magento, an eBay ecommerce technology spin-off, in the enterprise space, which is installable on your company’s own web server, but is a better fit for large-scale retailers and building high-end ecommerce websites.
 Shopify also competes with the WordPress plug-in WooCommerce.

 What does Shopify look like*?

-Our company built this Shopify store for two Canadian entrepreneurs.
-Here’s another Shopify store we created for a forklift dealer in California.
+Our company built this Shopify store.
+Here’s another Shopify store we created for a forklift expert in California.

 What do the backend tools and dashboard look like on the platform:

 Here you can browse screen grabs of the Shopify editor and publishing tools: